FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/sdrs_domain_v1.md

 # flexibleengine_sdrs_domain_v1

-Use this data source to get the ID of an available FlexibleEngine SDRS domain.
+Use this data source to get an available SDRS domain.

 ## Example Usage